mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 # Part 3 - "Magic Values"

 In this part, we will look at the use of "magic strings" and "magic numbers" (collectively referred to as "magic values") in XAML files.
 "Magic values" can make code harder to understand and often mean changes need to be made in more than one place.
-As such, it's wise to avoid them whenever possible and so we'll look at ways of doing this.
+Because of this, it's wise to avoid them whenever possible and so we'll look at ways of doing this.

 The code examples in this part will continue on from the previous part.
 If you have the solution open, you can carry on from there.
 Alternatively, open the [solution in the Start directory](./Start/).

-## 3.0 Outline
+## 3.0 - Outline

-Look at the xaml files in the project.
+Look at the XAML files in the project.
 You'll see lots of numbers and string values repeated many times.
 Are these the same because they represent the same underlying value, or is it a coincidence?
 How can you be sure?
 How would someone modifying the code in the future know which should all be changed together and which shouldn't?
 What if there's a typo in a string or a number?
 Would you know?
 When would you know?